United States Army Medical Research and Development Command

-The United States Army Medical Research and Development Command (USAMRDC) is the United States Army's medical materiel developer, with responsibility for medical research, development, and acquisition and medical logistics management.
-The USAMRDC's expertise in these critical areas helps establish and maintain the capabilities the U.S. Army needs to fight and win on the battlefield.
+The United States Army Medical Research and Development Command (USAMRDC) is the United States Army's medical materiel developer, responsible for medical research, development, and acquisition.

 Overview

-USAMRDC Headquarters at Fort Detrick, Maryland, supports 11 subordinate commands located throughout the world.
-Six USAMRDC medical research laboratories and institutes perform the core science and technology (S&T) research to develop medical solutions.
-These laboratories specialize in various areas of biomedical research, including infectious diseases, combat casualty care, operational medicine, clinical and rehabilitative medicine, chemical and biological defense, combat dentistry, and laser effects.
-The laboratories are staffed with highly qualified scientists and support personnel.
+USAMRDC Headquarters at Fort Detrick, Maryland, supports subordinate commands worldwide.
+Its medical research laboratories and institutes focus on different areas of science and technology (S&T), such as biomedical research in infectious diseases, combat casualty care, operational medicine, clinical and rehabilitative medicine, chemical and biological defense, combat dentistry, and laser effects.
+The laboratories are staffed with skilled scientists and support personnel.

 A large extramural research program and numerous cooperative research and development (R&D) agreements provide additional S&T capabilities by the leading R&D organizations in the civilian sector.